ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 **Pull/push of dockers**

 The commands for docker’s pull/push are the same commands that you use for pulling and pushing from any other docker registry.
-The only thing that changes is the path of the docker.
+The only difference is the path of the docker.

 Example commands to pull a docker would be: